orbcode/orbuculum/README.md

     set mem inaccessible-by-default off
     set print pretty
     load
+    # Adjust this for whichever probe you're using...for Bluepill;
     monitor traceswo 2250000
+    # For 'real' BMP (Uses Manchester encoding)
+    # monitor traceswo
+    # For serial (Async, but slower)
+    # monitor traceswo 1120000

     start

     # Configure STM32F1 SWD pin
     enableSTM32F1SWD

-    # 2.25Mbps, use TPIU, don't use Manchester encoding
+    # ...adjust to the speed set above, use TPIU, don't use Manchester encoding
-    prepareSWD 2250000 1 0
+    prepareSWD SystemCoreClock 2250000 1 0

+    # If using real BMP, need to be slower, and use Manchester encoding
+    # prepareSWD SystemCoreClock 180000 1 1

     dwtSamplePC 1
     dwtSyncTAP 3
     dwtPostTAP 1